 “The main goal is to create awareness of career possibilities within the energy industry,” said Sarath Trujillo, senior employee relations consultant.
 “Unless students have a mentor, parent or friend who exposes them to energy careers, they may not be aware.
 It helps give them a jumpstart in thinking about the energy industry.
 Also, when we support initiatives like these, we build upon our reputation as an employer of choice.”

-Charles Brown, field manager-Distribution Operations, enjoyed educating students and parents about PPL and opportunities at the company during an event Monday at Commonwealth Charter Academy.
+Charles Brown, manager of Transmission & Substation projects and construction management, enjoyed educating students and parents about PPL and opportunities at the company during an event Monday at Commonwealth Charter Academy.

 Brown told parents and students about PPL’s focus on promoting diversity and inclusion, discussed the trade of a lineperson and PPL’s emphasis on safety, and talked about the good wages and benefits available at PPL.